2023 Bertha

 Ana Larrañaga is a Mexican nutritionist and activist who has worked for food, information and health rights.
 She specializes in environmental education and holds an MA in Food and Development from the University of Sussex and the Institute of Development Studies.

-Ana has worked with non-governmental organization (NGO) coalitions in Mexico and the Latin American region, with whom she has advocated for the implementation of evidence-based food policies to prevent diet-related non-communicable diseases and different forms of malnutrition.
+Ana has worked with NGO coalitions in Mexico and the Latin American region to advocate for the implementation of evidence-based food policies to prevent diet-related non-communicable diseases and malnutrition.

-For her Bertha Challenge Fellowship, Ana will work with El Poder del Consumidor, a recognized consumer rights organization.
-Her project will focus on documenting, through case studies, how the commercial interests of different industries exert influence within food systems, thus accelerating adverse environmental and health impacts.
-The project will link with NGOs and communities in Mexico City to understand and promote resilient alternatives through traditional, healthy and local diets.
+For her Bertha Challenge Fellowship, Ana worked with El Poder del Consumidor, a consumer rights organization.
+Her project focused on documenting, through case studies, how the commercial interests of different industries exert influence within food systems, accelerating adverse environmental and health impacts.
+The project linked with NGOs and communities in Mexico City to understand and promote resilient alternatives through traditional, healthy and local diets.

 Lindsey Loberg